takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 conn.setTransactionIsolation(TransactionIsolationLevel.REPEATABLE_READ)
 ```

-Use the `getTransactionIsolation` method to get the currently set transaction isolation level.
+To retrieve the currently set transaction isolation level, use the `getTransactionIsolation` method.

 ```scala 3
 for